commonhaus/foundation/FAQ.md

 Though the LF is a _neutral home_ for open source projects, any project joining the LF is a very small part of a much larger organization.
-So much so, the LF itself consists of other foundations, such as the OpenJS Foundation, the Cloud Native Computing Foundation (CNCF), and LF Networking.
+So much so, the LF itself consists of other foundations, such as the OpenJS Foundation, the Cloud Native Computing Foundation (CNCF), the CD Foundation, and LF Networking.

 The CF strives to take a more focused approach to open source projects, housing projects with a shared/common interest around a domain.